We met recently with various State Senator and Representatives to discuss some common sense solutions for local governments:

 - the placement, construction, modification and operations of WTFs of Any G within the authority’s borders.

-The Cost for the CRAM-SS Tests will be paid by antenna operators on a pro rata basis: the share of each Wireless Company’s antenna capabilities, meaning the percentage of the sum of the maximum Effective Radiated Power that could be transmitted by each antenna operating within the authority.
+The Cost for each WE-WANT-IT test would be paid by antenna operators on a pro rata basis: the share of each Wireless Company’s antenna capabilities, meaning the percentage of the sum of the maximum Effective Radiated Power that could be transmitted by each antenna operating within the authority’s borders.